ga4gh/va-spec/schema/defs/annotation/Statement.rst

           - 0..1
           - The object of the Statement.
        *  - qualifiers
-          - object
+          - <undefined>
           - 0..1
-          - Properties that qualify the Statement.
+          - Additional, optional properties that may qualify the Statement.
        *  - direction
           - string
           - 1..1